axiom-crypto/axiom-docs/docs/versions/axiom-std.md

 ## v0.1.0 (0aac665)

-- Contains test-related functionality
+- Contains functionality for testing contracts that accept Axiom V2 callbacks
-- Includes CLI for compiling and proving
+- Includes CLI for compiling and proving Axiom circuits